turandai/gaussian_surfels/README.md

 poisson_mesh(path, wpos, normal, color, poisson_depth, prune_thrsh)
 ```
 In your output folder, ```xxx_plain.ply``` is the original mesh after Poisson reconstruction with the default depth of 10.
 For scenes in larger scales, you may use a higher depth level.
 For a smoother mesh, you may decrease the depth value.
 We prune the Poisson mesh with a certain threshold to remove outlying faces and output ```xxx_pruned.ply```.
 This process sometimes may over-prune the mesh and results in holes.
-You may adjust the "prune_thrsh" parameter accordingly.
+You may increase the "prune_thrsh" parameter accordingly.

 ## Evalutation
 To evaluate the geometry accuracy on DTU, you have to download the [DTU](https://roboimagedata.compute.dtu.dk/?page_id=36) ground truth point cloud.